-|Space Solar Panel||SpectroLab||289.5%||SolAero XTJ||TRL 9|
+|Space Solar Panel||SpectroLab||29.5%||SolAero XTJ||TRL 9|

 Solar Panels & Arrays

-MMA Design’s HaWK (High Watts per Kilogram) solar array is designed for 3U-12U platform spacecraft, shown in Figure 3.4, and is deployable and gimbaled with peak power of 36 W and voltage of 14.2 V 12.
+MMA Design’s HaWK (High Watts per Kilogram) solar array is designed for 3U-12U platform spacecraft (Figure 2‑5), is deployable and gimbaled.
+The HaWK peak power is 36 W with a voltage of 14.2 V 18.
 The eHaWK solar array is a modular, scalable system designed for 6U cubesats and larger buses.
-The eHaWK starts at 72 W, uses Spectrolab UTJ 28.3% cells and weighs approximately 600 g 13.
-Both of these technologies are currently around TRL~7 with the HaWK scheduled to launch on the NASA’s BioSentinel mission and JPL’s MarCO mission in 2016 and the eHAWK currently undergoing environmental testing, see Figure 3.4.
+The eHaWK starts at 72 W, uses Spectrolab UTJ 28.3% cells and weighs approximately 0.6 kg 19.
+The HaWK is scheduled to launch on the NASA’s BioSentinel mission in 2020, and eHaWK is already in deep space onboard the MarCO mission (launched May 2018), see Figure 3‑6.

 Due to the extreme short mission duration with primary cells, the current state of the art energy storage systems use lithium ion (Li-ion) or lithium polymer (Li-po) secondary cells, and this subsequent section will focus only on those electrochemical composition.

-|COTS 1865 Li-ion Battery||ABSL||90 – 243||Sony, MoliCell, LG, Sanyo, Samsung||TRL 8|
+|COTS 18650 Li-ion Battery||ABSL||90 – 243||Sony, MoliCell, LG, Sanyo, Samsung||8|

 |Li-ion Battery Block VLB-X||Vectronic||Unkn.||SAFT Li-ion||Unkn.|